-Our dynamic model allows a complete characterization of the nonlinear dynamics.
-Under equity issuance costs, the marginal value of equity capital can be greater than one.
-The wedge measures the shadow cost of financing friction.
+Our dynamic model provides a complete characterization of the nonlinear dynamics.
+Under equity issuance costs, the marginal value of equity capital is generally greater than one.
 The marginal value of equity capital is equal to one only at the dividend payout (upper) boundary of k, where the bank is indifferent between retaining earnings or paying out dividends.
 At the peak of the stationary density of k, the marginal value of equity capital is only slightly above one, which means that most of the time the bank does not appear to be financially constrained.
 However, when k approaches the equity issuance (lower) boundary of k, the marginal value of equity capital shoots up dramatically.
-The strong concavity of the value function with respect to k near the lower boundary causes a sharp increase in the bank's endogenous risk aversion.
-Near the lower boundary of k, deposit inflows can significantly raise the likelihood of a costly equity issuance as it flattens the probability distribution of equity capital by injecting more uncertainty into the future earnings.
-The bank therefore wants to deleverage and turn away deposits, but can only go as far as setting the deposit rate at the lower bound.
+The strong concavity of the value function in k near the lower boundary causes a sharp increase in the bank's endogenous risk aversion.
+Near the lower boundary of k, deposit inflows can significantly raise the likelihood of a costly equity issuance as it flattens the probability density of equity capital by injecting more uncertainty into the future earnings.
+The bank therefore wants to turn away deposits, but can only go as far as setting the deposit rate at the lower bound.

 A distinguishing feature of banks is that their leverage cannot exceed a regulatory maximum.
 Leverage regulation makes deposit-taking more challenging.
 Due to the deposit-flow risk, a bank does not have full control over its balance-sheet size and composition.
-Unexpected deposit inflows increase leverage, so when the bank is undercapitalized, it has to incur equity issuance costs to avoid violating the regulatory restriction.
-Leverage regulation does not cause endogenous risk aversion in our model (the equity issuance costs do) but regulation amplifies it.
+Unexpected deposit inflows increase leverage, so when the bank is undercapitalized, it has to incur the issuance costs and raise equity to avoid violating the regulatory restriction.
+Therefore, leverage regulation amplifies the bank's endogenous risk aversion that was caused by the equity issuance costs.

 During the Covid-19 pandemic, U.S. banking regulators relaxed the supplementary leverage ratio (SLR) requirement.
-Our model shows that this has the effect of stimulating lending and deposit-taking.
-This policy move is particularly effective in a low interest rate environment, where the deposit rate is stuck at lower bound so that banks are losing control of their leverage.
-However, the stimulative effect of this policy move is short-lived.
+Our model shows that this policy move stimulates lending and deposit-taking.
+This regulatory relief is particularly effective in a low interest-rate environment, where the deposit rate is stuck at the lower bound so that banks are losing control of their leverage.
+However, the stimulative effect is short-lived.
 The relaxed leverage regulation implies less frequent equity issuances over the long run.
-Given that the bank incurs less issuance costs, it has a weaker incentive to boost earnings (through lending and deposit-taking) for shareholders to break even in expectation.
-Tightening leverage requirements discourages lending and deposit-taking in the short-run as it makes equity issuance more imminent, but over the long run, the bank has to generate more earnings for shareholders to break even (as it pays equity issuance costs more frequently), reaching for yield by loading on more risks in both lending and deposit-taking.
-Hence, tightening leverage regulation, while successfully builds up bank capital by inducing more equity issuances, fails its original purpose of taming risk-taking per unit of equity over the long run.5
+Given that the bank incurs less issuance costs, it has a weaker incentive to boost earnings (through lending and deposit-taking) to compensate shareholders for paying the issuance costs.
+Tightening leverage requirements discourages lending and deposit-taking in the short-run as it makes equity issuance more imminent, but over the long run, the bank has to generate more earnings to compensate shareholders for more frequent costly equity issuances, reaching for yield by loading on more risks in both lending and deposit-taking.
+Hence, tightening leverage regulation, while successfully builds up bank capital by inducing more equity issuances, fails its original purpose of taming risk-taking per unit of equity over the long run.3